tommytracey/udacity/self-driving-nano/projects/2-traffic-signs/p2-writeup.md

 |  11|Right-of-way at next intersection       |  0.50   |   1.00   |   0.67    |     1  |
 |  14|   Stop                                 |  0.50   |   1.00   |   0.67    |     1  |

+There are two thing in particular I want to call out here:

-If we look at the images from 6 of the worst performing classes between the two sets, we can see that they all look quite similar.
+1. If we look at the images from six of the worst performing classes between the two sets, we can see that they all look quite similar.
 This would help explain the high occurence of false positives (low precision) and false negatives (low recall).
 This may also be a case where the transformations done during preprocessing overly distort the images, especially when they're applied to low resolution images.
-The additional loss of fidelity can make it hard to distinguish some of the symbols from each other.
+The additional loss in fidelity can make it hard to distinguish some of the symbols from each other.

    Given this, one future improvement to our pipeline would be to review how each transformation affects the various classes, and if needed, create a custom set of transformations to be applied on a class-by-class basis.

 <img src='images/writeup/low-precision-recall.jpg' width="60%"/>

 ###
 ###
-However, the most revealing insight is label `15: No Vehicles`.
+2. I think the most interesting insight from the precision/recall data is the misclassification of label `15: No Vehicles`.
 If we look at image samples from this class (below), it is arguably the simplest sign and should be one of the easiest to recognize.
-But upon further inspection, we can see that the contrast boosting function that was so helpful to improving performance actually hurts us in this case.
-This is because any minor spots or shadows on the sign get exacerbated by the function and can appear like symbols to the model.
-Again, this is another way we could improve our preprocessing pipeline.
+But upon further inspection, we can see that the contrast boosting function that boosted performance in other classes actually hurts us in this case.
+This is because any minor spots or shadows on the central white portion of the sign get exacerbated by the contrast enhancement function.
+These dark spots can then resemble symbols to the model.
+This is another example of how class-specific preprocessing tactics could improve the pipeline.

 <img src='images/writeup/15-no-vehicles.jpg' width="100%"/>